sauraen/zcamedit/README.md

 The structure should look like this:

 #### Empty object, named "Cutscene.YourCutsceneNameHere".
 Represents a cutscene.
 * Camera.
 Gets animated for preview.
 Not exported.
 * Armature.
 Represents one camera command (contiguous camera shot).
     * Bone.
 Represents a camera key point.
     * Bone.
     * Etc.
 * Another armature if you want another camera command.
 * Etc.
 #### Another cutscene.
 #### Etc.

 ## Cutscene empty object

 This represents a cutscene.
-Its name in C is YourCutsceneNameHere.
+Its name in Blender must start with "Cutscene.", e.g. "Cutscene.YourCutsceneNameHere", in which case its name in C will be YourCutsceneNameHere.
 There can be as many of these as you want per blend scene / file.

 ## Preview camera

 Name can be anything, but each cutscene object should only have one camera as a child of it.
 This camera will get animated based on the cutscene.
-This is not exported, you can use one camera and just switch which cutscene it's in to preview different cutscenes.
+This is not exported.

+You can use one camera and just switch which cutscene it's parented to to preview different cutscenes.

 ## Armature / camera command